Full Spectrum Leadership

 - Model Personal excellence, Integrity and Accountability

-For Sondra Barbour, chief information officer and vice president of Enterprise Business Services, the evidence that Full Spectrum Leadership is taking hold can be found in conversations that have nothing to do with performance evaluations or hiring.
+For Sondra Barbour, Executive Vice President, Information Systems & Global Solutions, the evidence that Full Spectrum Leadership is taking hold can be found in conversations that have nothing to do with performance evaluations or hiring.

 “When we’re having discussions in meetings, I now hear people using phrases and words that are right out of Full Spectrum Leadership,” she says.
 “You might hear somebody refer to energizing the team, for example.
 When you’re starting to hear it in everyday conversations, you know it’s becoming embedded in the culture.